tudelft3d/website/about/index.md

 The 3D geoinformation research group is part of the [Department of Urbanism](http://www.bk.tudelft.nl/en/about-faculty/departments/urbanism/), [Faculty of Architecture and the Built Environment](http://www.bk.tudelft.nl) of the [Delft University of Technology](http://www.tudelft.nl).
 It focuses on the technologies underpinning geographical information systems (GIS), and aims at designing, developing and implementing better systems to model 3D cities, buildings and landscapes.
-These systems help in environmental modelling, crisis management, automated cartographic generalization, information modelling, modelling of the interior of buildings, etc.
+These systems help in environmental modelling, crisis management, automated cartographic generalisation, information modelling, modelling of the interior of buildings, etc.

 It is a multidisciplinary group (computer scientists, geomatics engineers, and geographers) composed of 3 permanent research staff and several PhD students, postdocs and visitors.

 It has a history of successful collaborations with the industry and the government: its research has led to [software]({{ "/code/" |  prepend: site.baseurl }}), standards and patents for the management of 3D geographic information.

+The staff of the group is active in several international organisations such as the [Open Geospatial Consortium](http://www.opengeospatial.org), [EuroSDR](http://www.eurosdr.net), and the [International Society for Photogrammetry and Remote Sensing](http://www.isprs.org).

 - - -